silentdany/StartupForm/README.md

 # StartupForm AI Filler

 A Chrome extension that helps you save your startup information and automatically fill forms on startup submission websites using AI.
-This project uses Next.js and the Vercel AI SDK to provide an intuitive interface for managing startup information and leveraging OpenAI's GPT for intelligent form filling.

 ## Features